 The album "These Days" was released in 1995.
 There was a subtle change of style in the music which some of the hardened, long standing fans didn't immediately like too much.
 The album was not as hard Rock as the previous ones, though what support Bon Jovi lost by making the album in a different style, they gained from new fans elsewhere.

-Jon, Richie, David and Tico were officially joined on stage for the next tour which started in May 1995 by Hugh McDonald, born in 1950.
-He had known the band for many years through the previous session work that he had done with Bon Jovi and he remains their session bass player to this day.
-He often does not appear on the band's publicity material for the simple reason that he effectively plays as a session musician; for the moment at least.
+Jon, Richie, David and Tico were officially joined on stage for the next tour that started in May 1995 by Hugh McDonald, born in 1950.
+He had known the band for many years through the previous session work that he had done with Bon Jovi and he remained as their session bass player.
+Hugh mostly did not appear on the band's publicity material until about 2016, for the simple reason that he effectively played as a session musician.

-The song writing had taken several months of hard work.
+The song writing had taken several months of hard work in preparation for the "Crush" album.
 Whilst some songs were written fairly quickly, others took a lot more working out; but by the Spring of 1999 Jon and Richie had around forty new songs for consideration.
-The new studio called ‘Sanctuary Two', which Jon had created from an old building within the grounds of his new house was ready for use by July.
+The new studio called ‘Sanctuary Two' that Jon had created from an old building within the grounds of his new house would be ready for use by July.

 In the sultry New Jersey July heat, the multi-track recorder in the new air-conditioned studio was started for the first time.
 Recording got under way using a thirty-two channel desk with Obie O'Brien at the controls and ably assisted by Mike Rew.
 With help on the first song from song writer Richie Supa the music making began again.

-It takes many long hours of putting down the basic demo tracks; isolating each player in a different part of the studio, choosing the best microphones and the most suitable amplifiers, routing the cables to the correct outboard equipment and eventually to the mixing desk, finalizing the song arrangements, correcting minute timing errors by ‘dropping in and out' and then double tracking where appropriate.
+Broadly speaking, it takes many long hours of putting down the basic demo tracks for a recording; isolating each player in a different part of the studio, choosing the best microphones and the most suitable amplifiers, routing the cables to the correct outboard equipment and eventually to the mixing desk, finalizing the song arrangements, correcting minute timing errors by ‘dropping in and out' and then double tracking where appropriate.
 This is standard recording studio technique that requires tremendous concentration.

 The ‘demo' recordings were played and replayed and everyone's opinion was taken at every juncture.
 It was serious stuff, but with Richie Sambora's splendid sense of humour ever present, the atmosphere was relaxed.
 By mid-September the twelve most suitable album tracks had been chosen and so recording was scheduled to commence later in the month.
 Personal diaries had to be kept more or less clear for the next three months during the recording process, until Christmas.